 - Using tobacco products, such as cigarettes

 - Receiving an organ transplant and taking immunosuppressive drugs

-For a physician referral, please call (813) 844-2200 or use our PhysicianFinder tool.
+For a physician referral, please use our Physician Finder tool or call 813-844-7585.